jordwest/prism/docs/JOURNAL.md

 Thinking today that having shared items might be a bit boring because you don't get to make as many decisions on your own.
 I guess having equipment does give each player a unique advantage, so maybe the items need to interact with player equipment in some way.
 Something to think about.

 Working on adding the broodmother back in.
+Broodmother done, but the issue is that it spawns spiders through walls.